Why I stopped going to the gym

 I mentioned dependency on the weather, but there are really very few restrictions in reality, even for warm-blooded people like me.
 I don't like the cold.
 As I found out for myself last year it is possible to windsurf every month of the year in the UK.
 There are conditions to suit every taste - from the happy-blaster to the storm-looper.
 There are ranges of wetsuits that are so good these days that it is hard to get cold unless you are hanging around, but why would you hang around?
 Last weekend, I was scraping the ice from the car windscreen, but the sun was shining and, despite a couple of unplanned plunges into the sea, there was never any risk of feeling cold.
 Here in the UK, we live on an island, and the sea is free.
 If you live inland, no problem, you are probably near a lake.

-From maelstrom to calm waters
+From maelstrom to mill pond

 There are boards and rigs for every condition.
 The biggest complaint you will hear from any windsurfer about the weather, even in what would be a strong breeze to a normal person, is: "there's no wind".
 However, the truth is that these are generally adrenaline junkies who tend to stick to sailing a shorter form of board (appropriately named a 'short board') and which will sink, unless they are zipping along.
 The more mature windsurfers also keep a longer form of board (a 'long board') and who have just as much fun planing (explained in a moment) and sailing in all directions even in light winds.
 There is joy in trying both forms, and most windsurfers have long and short board optional extras fitted in the car.